 You could just spend a day discovering everything that Orange Avenue has to offer.
 This street is the main stretch in Coronado, the historic main street full of shops, eats, and things to see.
 You could even learn a bit more about the area at the Coronado Museum of History and Art, which can be found on Orange Ave.

 Campers will be happy to know they’re also welcome in Coronado.
 You can only camp on the island at Silver Strand State Beach.
 Considering the few hotels in the area and the prices of the ones on the island, it’s a great budget option to just camp instead.

-Anyone could love Coronado, but the reason it is particularly special for older travelers is because of its easygoing island lifestyle.
-If you want to or nothing to do simultaneously, there is plenty to do.
+Anyone could love Coronado, but it is particularly special for older travelers because of its easygoing island lifestyle.
+If you want to or have nothing to do simultaneously, there is plenty to do.
 You can decide how much you want from a stay on the island.
 So active and not-so-active older travelers can all revel in all this place has to offer.

 You’ll fall in love with the charming Coronado area and the gorgeous views all around the island.
 After all, in Spanish, its name means “the crowned one,” so it has to be a jewel.

 - Coronado Museum of History and Art

 - Budget Hotel in Coronado: El Rancho Motel

 - Mid-Range Hotel in Coronado: Loews Coronado Bay Resort

 - Luxury Hotel in Coronado: Hotel del Coronado

 - Vacation Rental in Coronado: This Luxury Coronado Home